Om-Takbhate/DevSync/homework.md

 difference between json and js object implement express.json middleware , send the data from body of req from postman make signup api dynamic to recieve data from the end user or client

+find which document does Model.findOne() returns the first found one or the last one  or any random

+create a api to get the user - GET /user create a api to get the all users - GET /feed use function = findById() difference between put and patch HTTP method